infn-datacloud/ansible-role-kubernetes/README.md

 ### Manual setup for an existing cluster

-First, download nerdctl from [here](https://github.com/containerd/nerdctl) and move the executable to `/usr/local/bin`.
+First, download [nerdctl](https://github.com/containerd/nerdctl) and move the executable to `/usr/local/bin`.
 Then, copy the contents of the `files_etcdRAM` folder as follows:

 ```text
 files_etcdRAM/usr/lib/systemd/system/kubelet.service.d ---> /usr/lib/systemd/system/kubelet.service.d